 The six calls to action include:

-- Encourage industry-university collaborations (increase accessibility in industry).
-Solving accessibility problems often benefits from collaborations between academia and industry.
+- Solving accessibility problems often benefits from collaborations between academia and industry.

 This report is a timely and significant contribution to the pursuit of inclusivity in technology by the research community.
 By addressing the challenges, promoting collaboration and education, advancing research and development, and advocating for effective policies and standardization, we can pave the way for a more accessible and inclusive future.
 Embracing these calls to action will not only benefit individuals with disabilities but also enhance the overall user experience and foster innovation in the technology sector.